thinktecture/windows-developer-nodejs-typescript/README.md

 If you are interested in working with Node.js and HTTP-based APIs, take a look at the [Windows Developer Node.js Article Series repository](https://github.com/thinktecture/windows-developer-nodejs-article-series).
 It contains more information about Node.js and working with Web APIs and databases.

+## Additional scripts

+Use the following `npm` scripts for additional features:

+* `npm test`: Runs the test suite
+* `npm run coverage`: Runs the test suite & generates a HTML coverage report